-Our group is based in the School of Natural and Environmental Sciences at Newcastle University, Newcastle upon Tyne, U.K.
+Our group is based in the Department of Natural Sciences at Bonn-Rhein-Sieg University of Applied Sciences, Germany.

 We investigate the molecular regulation of ion channels and transporters as well as the mechanisms of electrolyte and water transport processes across epithelial tissues.

 Transporters and symbiosis

 We were part of a study which was the first to identify and characterise an amino acid transporter required for amino acid exchange between the pea aphid (Acyrthosiphon pisum) and its intracellular symbiont Buchnera aphidicola.
 The study was recently published in the Proceedings of the National Academy of Sciences of the USA.

 We recently discovered that an isoform of the epithelial sodium channel (ENaC) in Xenopus laevis is highly sensitive to extracellular protons.
 This study has implications for molecular ENaC physiology and gives insight into ENaC evolution in vertebrates.